 A.B.
 St. Peter's College

-B.S., Mass Communication, University of North Carolina at Pembroke
+M.A.
+Communication Studies, University of North Carolina at Greensboro

 Sallyann has been with UNCP since January 1998.
 She brought with her years of experience working with students, administrators, and the public.
 She taught in several public school systems in the state prior to coming here to UNCP.
 She has experience in working with and assisting people both nationally and internationally.

 Sallyann’s duties focus on the daily operations of WNCP-TV.
 They vary from scheduling of and assisting with productions to the scheduling and airing of the programs on area broadcast and cable channels.
 She also assists students on broadcasts and supervises work study assistants.

 Sallyann currently serves on several campus committees and is active in community service work.
 She is secretary of the City-County Community Access Channel Committee for Laurinburg-Scotland County.

 B.S.
 Business Administration, Atlantic Christian College

 Currently completing a Duke University Certificate in Non-Profit Management

 Jennifer joined the Mass Communication Department staff in 2005 after 14 years with the Public Schools of Robeson County.
 Her administrative support associate duties also include the department of Geology and Geography and the student newspaper The Pine Needle.
 She also serves as the main point of contact for students, staff and the outside public who come by these offices with questions or requesting information about the departments.